How to Make Maori Potato Bread [Rewena Bread]

 As a Base for Open-Faced Sandwiches

-Slice your Maori potato bread into thick pieces and use them as a base for open-faced sandwiches.
+Slice your potato bread into thick pieces and use them as a base for open-faced sandwiches.
 Top with your favorite spreads, cheeses, meats, and vegetables for a quick and easy meal.
 The subtle sweetness of the potato bread pairs well with savory toppings like smoked salmon, avocado, and cream cheese.

 Torn and Dipped in Olive Oil

-For a rustic appetizer, tear your Maori potato bread into bite-sized pieces and serve with a dish of high-quality extra virgin olive oil for dipping.
+For a rustic appetizer, tear your bread into bite-sized pieces and serve with a dish of high-quality extra virgin olive oil for dipping.
 The bread’s slightly chewy texture and mild flavor make it an excellent vehicle for showcasing the fruity, peppery notes of the oil.
 Add a sprinkle of flaky sea salt and freshly ground black pepper for an extra pop of flavor.

-Variations and Modern Twists
+Variations and Modern Twists to Try!

-One way to give Maori potato bread a modern twist is by incorporating unexpected flavors.
-Try adding herbs like rosemary or thyme to the dough for a savory note, or mix in some grated cheese for a tangy kick.
+• Add herbs like rosemary or thyme to the dough for a savory note, or mix in some grated cheese for a tangy kick.
 For a sweet version, fold in some cinnamon, raisins, or even chocolate chips.
 The possibilities are endless!

-While Maori potato bread was traditionally cooked in an earth oven or cast iron pot, you can easily adapt the recipe to work with modern kitchen appliances.
-Use a stand mixer fitted with a dough hook to knead the dough, or let your bread machine do all the work for you.
+• Use a stand mixer fitted with a dough hook to knead the dough, or let your bread machine do all the work for you.
 When it’s time to bake, a Dutch oven or even a slow cooker can create the perfect environment for your loaf to rise and develop a crispy crust.

 How to Make Maori Potato Bread: FAQs